 If you plan to keep your Hyundai vehicle until the end of its lifespan, then you will benefit the most from Hyundai’s lengthy powertrain warranty.
 But if you’re thinking of selling your vehicle, the buyer will have a substantially shorter coverage term – provided the factory warranty hasn’t already expired.
 Hyundai’s powertrain warranty only provides protection up to 5 years/60,000 miles for subsequent owners.

 Whether you're the first or second owner, you'll be responsible for repair costs once the original warranty expires.
-Despite the brand’s high reliability ranking, according to RepairPal, Hyundai drivers still cite common problems that require repairs, such as:
+Despite the brand’s high reliability rankings, according to RepairPal, Hyundai drivers still cite common problems that require repairs, such as:

 - Engine stalling or failure due to crankshaft sensor failure

-- AC not blowing cold air due to a seized AC compressor
+- Air conditioning not blowing cold air due to a seized compressor

 - Parking lights don’t turn off

 - Check engine light on due to multiple part issues

 While Hyundai’s factory warranty covers engine and transmission issues for 10 years/100,000 miles, issues with doors, air conditioning, and other common electrical components aren’t covered for as long.
 Problems don’t often arise until the car reaches a certain age or mileage mark.
-That’s why an extended warranty is an effective way to avoid paying hundreds or thousands of dollars on repairs.
+That’s why an extended auto warranty is an effective way to avoid paying hundreds or thousands of dollars on repairs.

 Extended Auto Warranties Help Drivers Go The Distance

-An extended warranty is a separate protection plan that starts once Hyundai’s warranty expires.
+An extended warranty is a separate protection plan that starts once your original Hyundai warranty expires.
 Unlike a factory warranty, which is included in the price of the vehicle, a vehicle service contract (VSC) – colloquially called an extended warranty – is purchased at an additional cost.